helmut-hoffer-von-ankershoffen/oe-python-template/CONTRIBUTING.md

 src/oe_python_template/  # Source code
 ├── __init__.py          # Package initialization
 ├── constants.py         # Constants used throughout the app
+├── settings.py          # Settings loaded from environment and .env
-├── service.py           # Service exposed for use as shared library ├── models.py            # Models and data structures
+├── models.py            # Models and data structures
-├── cli.py               # CLI enabling to interact with service from terminal └── api.py               # API exposing service as web service tests/                   # Unit and E2E tests
+├── service.py           # Service exposed for use as shared library ├── cli.py               # CLI enabling to interact with service from terminal └── api.py               # API exposing service as web service tests/                   # Unit and E2E tests